trinistr/dicey/README.md

 ### Dice

 There are 3 classes of dice currently:
 - `Dicey::AbstractDie` is the base class for other dice, but can be used on its own.
 It has no restrictions on values of sides.
-For now, it is *only* useful for rolling and can't be used for distribution calculations.
 - `Dicey::NumericDie` behaves much the same as `Dicey::AbstractDie` (being its subclass), except for checking that all values are instances of `Numeric`.
 It can be initialized with an Array or Range.
 - `Dicey::RegularDie` is a specialized subclass of `Dicey::NumericDie`.
 It is defined by a single integer *N* which is expanded to a range (1..*N*).